platformatic/platformatic/docs/reference/cli.md

 As a result of executing this command, Platformatic Service will compile typescript plugins in the `outDir` directory.

+Using the  `--clean` flag, the outDir directory will be removed before the new compilation process starts.

 If not specified, the configuration will be loaded from any of the following, in the current directory.

 * `platformatic.service.json`, or